raft-tech/Keycloak-P1-Auth-Plugin/README.md

    - Navigate to Authentication > Flows
    - Select or create an authentication flow
    - Click "Add execution"
-   - Select "Platform One OCSP Check" from the dropdown
+   - Select "RAP OCSP check" from the dropdown
    - Set the requirement to "REQUIRED"

 2. Configure the OCSP authenticator using the following environment variables: